GalMunGral/galmungal.github.io/theoretical-minimum.md

 ### Networking
 Networking must be managed by the operating system, because most network operations are not specific to a process: incoming packets are asynchronous events.
 The packets must be collected, identified, and dispatched before a process takes care of them.
 The system is in charge of delivering data packets across program and network interfaces, and it must control the execution of programs according to their network activity.
 Additionally, all the routing and address resolution issues are implemented within the kernel.

-#### Fundamental Theorem of Software Engineering (FTSE)
-> We can solve any problem by introducing an extra level of indirection. &mdash; David Wheeler

 ## GUI and Windowing System
 End users interact with computers through the **operating system shell**, which is named in contrast to "kernel".
 For someone familiar with the workings of computers, it is fairly natural to use command-line interface (CLI, such as Bash on Unix/Linux), where you issue commands to perform tasks and use the shell-specific scripting languages (such as Bash script) for automation.
 However, for the unitiated, this way of interaction is very unituitive compared to graphical user interface (GUI), which is a major type of direct manipulation interface.